splanck/vc/docs/building.md

 `--x86-64` flag when invoking the compiler to enable 64-bit output.
 The default without this flag is 32-bit code.

+To dump the generated assembly to stdout instead of creating a file, use `--dump-ir`.
+When this flag is given the `-o` option is not required.

 ## Additional build steps

 Extra source files can be passed to the build using the `EXTRA_SRC`